We Are Licensing Properties Now in Denver, CO

 We're Here to Help!

-We are licensing properties and can help license your property in Denver now.
+We are licensing properties for our landlord clients and are here to help license your property in Denver now.

-What does the Denver Rental Housing Licensing mean to landlords?
+What does the Denver Rental Housing Licensing mean for our Colorado Realty and Property Management, Inc. landlords?

 On May 3, 2021, the Denver City Council passed a new ordinance requiring a Residential Rental Property license for any person to offer, provide, or operate a residential rental property in the City and County of Denver.
 This program is designed to proactively enforce minimum housing standards to ensure all renters in Denver have safe and sanitary housing.
 The program requires landlords in Denver to obtain a license from the city in order to offer, provide, and operate a residential rental property.
 Here are some of the facts: